dgorski/app_tdd/README.md

 Things that work so far:

 - the receiver does receive TDD (FSK @ 45.45bps, 50bps support added but untested)
-- the transmitter does transmit TDD (as above, 45.45 and 50bps supported)
+- the transmitter does transmit TDD (as above)
 - transmitter and receiver have been tested with real TDD TTY hardware (Ultratec 1140)
 - Also tested with a real iPhone RTT (via PSTN)
 - AMI events are raised when a TDD message is received